K2-18b: Presence or absence of biosignatures

 Claims of discoveries of extraterrestrial life have a long history of being contentious or disproven.
-Finding life outside of Earth is difficult and no such claim has as of 2025 been widely accepted by the scientific community.
-Global news media reports and press releases of publications about K2-18b's possible biosignatures have often been much more definitive than the often carefully-qualified papers they rely on.
+Finding life outside of Earth is difficult and no such claim has as of 2025 been widely accepted by the scientific community, and neither was the claim about K2-18b.
+Global news media reports and press releases of publications about K2-18b's possible biosignatures have often been much more definitively stated than the often carefully qualified papers they rely on.
 Aside from research on whether K2-18b is actually inhabited, there have been studies discussing whether life or compounds required by life like amino acids could actually form on K2-18b.
 The discussion about K2-18b has drawn attention to the issue of how to establish confidence of having detected a chemical signature, and the limitations of spectral databases and observation techniques that are not specifically designed for detecting chemical signatures in exoplanets.